cwhite98/Project2HPC/README.md

 [OpenMP Algorithm](openmp/openmp.py)

 For the implementation of the parallel algorithm with OpenMP, we used the serial algorithm as base and then started to parallelize de code.
 We used #pragma omp parallel to create the threads and #pragma omp critical to prevent different threads accesing the same region at a time.
+A complete specification of openmp algorithm can be found [here](openmp.md)

 To run this file, just follow the next steps:
 * Compile.